romanonthego/bulletproof-helmet-es6/README.md

 ```

 ## Well then, what does it do?
-Bulletproof version provides number of utils to handle your everyday need as webdeveloper.
+Bulletproof version provides number of utils to handle your everyday need as web developer.
+Let's start with basics:

-For most basic example providing `title`, `description` and `image` props
+### Providing `title`, `description` and `image` props

 ```js
   <BulletproofHelmet title="..." description="..." image="image.png" />